kagantek/kagantek/README.md

 - 👋 Hi, I’m @kagantek
 - 👀 I’m interested in ...
 AI and Web Development
 - 🌱 I’m currently learning ...
-HTML & CSS & Python & C
+HTML & CSS & Python & C/C++ & JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...